Craigharrison79/MS3-Recipes/README.md

 # Design

-A simple site that is moderm and easy on the eye.
+A simple site that is modern and easy on the eye.
 Simple to read and easy to follow.

 ### Wireframes